Undergraduate Course: Geographies of Food (GEGR10115)

 ||Written Exam: 60%, Course Work: 40 %, Practical Exam: 0%.

 60% exam; 40% essay (2,000-word).

-In addition to the above components of assessment, students must complete three formative assignments (TBC).
+In addition to the above components of assessment, students must complete two formative assignments:

 ||Hours & Minutes

 |Main Exam Diet S2 (April/May)||Geography of Food Main Diet||2:00|